Where do you go?

 Remember, that photography is a self-expression, and there are no rules of what you can and cannot do!

 Sometimes we can get so focused on the big parts of life (family, work, school, etc.) that we forget to just look at the little details around us.
-The inspiration you're looking for, might just be in your backyard!
-The grass, sun shinning through the trees, pretty birds, textures of your house, kids playing, etc!
+The inspiration you're looking for might just be in your backyard!
+The grass, sun shinning through the trees, pretty birds singing, textures of your house, kids playing, etc!
 Add an unusual perspective that fascinates you and I guarantee that will be a really interesting photo!
-Being aware of what is around you is probably one the most important skill as a photographer!
+Being aware your surroundings is probably one the most important skill as a photographer!

 If you have ever entered a photography competition, you will know that it becomes very subjective.
 You may have a cool picture of a red house, but the judge likes doesn't like red because of a bad memory, so he chooses the blue house picture as the winner.
 The truth is, that everyone is subjective and will always pick and choose.
 Everyone (including you) have their own opinions of what they like and don't like.
 Capture what you want and make a photograph how you want it.
 Photography is very personal and all I can say is that everyone is different, so create YOUR photo, not someone else's!

 How will you ever discover something if you aren't willing to try?
 Doing the same thing over and over again will just yield the same results.
-Just go out, experiment and try something different!
+Don't be insane, just get out, experiment, and try something different!
 Plus, while you are doing it, you might just learn some new tricks.
 Experimenting is my favorite way to grow and find new ideas because it allows me to really comprehend what I'm doing.
-Even if you think it isn't possible to try something new; forcing yourself might just surprise you!
+Even if you think it isn't possible of capturing something uniquely; forcing yourself might just surprise you!
 And the best part?
 Being uncomfortable in your learning is the essential part of deliberate practice, which is how you can become the best at what you do!
 If you want to learn more about deliberate practice, I recommend that you read "Talent is Overrated" by Geoff Colvin.

 Admit it!
 We all do it, including me sometimes.
 According to Dani Johnson, "an excuse is a well planned lie."
-We like to make excuses for everything for no reason.
-It doesn't matter what excuse you're telling yourself, but it is preventing you from being inspired.
+We like to make excuses for many things, and often for no reason.
+It doesn't matter what excuse you're telling yourself, but it is preventing you from being inspired and getting things done.
 Honestly, it is just a mental battle we have and the way to defeat the enemy is to simply not give the enemy a chance by making no excuses.
-JUST STOP SAYING IT AND GO DO IT!
+JUST STOP LYING TO YOURSELF AND GO DO IT, DAMMIT!

 Why did you start taking pictures in the first place?
 Was it for capturing fun moments?
 Did it seem like a fun hobby?
 Well at least for me, I loved the idea of capturing a moment that I could look back on, thus it was really cool and fun!
-Whatever your reason was, it probably brought you joy, so keep it that way and relax!
-Just enjoy taking pictures!
-No excuses, do something different, don't let others bother you, and capture the beautiful details that surround you!
+Whatever your reason was, it probably brought you joy, so remember it and relax!
+Ultimately, just enjoy taking pictures!
+Challenge yourself with no excuses as you capture the beautiful details that surround you!